 - Hence time value should be 30 paisa which equals the premium

-With 1 day to expiry, traders are willing to pay a time value of just 30 paisa.
+With 1 day to expiry, traders are willing to pay a time value of just 30 paise.
 However, if the time to expiry was 20 days or more the time value would probably be Rs.5 or Rs.8/-.
 The point that I’m trying to make here is this – with every passing day, as we get closer to the expiry day, the time to expiry becomes lesser and lesser.
 This means the option buyers will pay lesser and lesser towards time value.
 So if the option buyer pays Rs.10 as the time value today, tomorrow he would probably pay Rs.9.5/- as the time value.
 This leads us to a very important conclusion – “All other things being equal, an option is a depreciating asset.
 The option’s premium erodes daily and this is attributable to the passage of time”.
 Now the next logical question is – by how much would the premium decrease on a daily basis owing to the passage of time?
 Well, Theta the 3rd Option Greek helps us answer this question.

 14.3 – Theta

 All options – both Calls and Puts lose value as the expiration approaches.
 The Theta or time decay factor is the rate at which an option loses value as time passes.
 Theta is expressed in points lost per day when all other conditions remain the same.
-Time runs in one direction, hence theta is always a positive number, however to remind traders it’s a loss in options value it is sometimes written as a negative number.
+Time runs in one direction, hence theta is always a positive number, however, to remind traders it’s a loss in options value it is sometimes written as a negative number.
 A Theta of -0.5 indicates that the option premium will lose -0.5 points for every day that passes by.
-For example, if an option is trading at Rs.2.75/- with theta of -0.05 then it will trade at Rs.2.70/- the following day (provided other things are kept constant).
+For example, if an option is trading at Rs.2.75/- with a theta of -0.05 then it will trade at Rs.2.70/- the following day (provided other things are kept constant).
 A long option (option buyer) will always have a negative theta meaning all else equal, the option buyer will lose money on a day by day basis.
-A short option (option seller) will have a positive theta.
+A short option (option seller) will have positive theta.
 Theta is a friendly Greek to the option seller.
 Remember the objective of the option seller is to retain the premium.
-Given that options loses value on a daily basis, the option seller can benefit by retaining the premium to the extent it loses value owing to time.
-For example if an option writer has sold options at Rs.54, with theta of 0.75, all else equal, the same option is likely to trade at – =0.75 * 3 = 2.25 = 54 – 2.25 = 51.75 Hence the seller can choose to close the option position on T+ 3 day by buying it back at Rs.51.75/- and profiting Rs.2.25 …and this is attributable to theta!
-Have a look at the graph below – This is the graph of how premium erodes as time to expiry approaches.
+Given that options lose value on a daily basis, the option seller can benefit by retaining the premium to the extent it loses value owing to time.
+For example, if an option writer has sold options at Rs.54, with a theta of 0.75, all else equal, the same option is likely to trade at – =0.75 * 3 = 2.25 = 54 – 2.25 = 51.75 Hence the seller can choose to close the option position on T+ 3 day by buying it back at Rs.51.75/- and profiting Rs.2.25 …and this is attributable to theta!
+Have a look at the graph below – This is the graph of how premium erodes as a time to expiry approaches.
 This is also called the ‘Time Decay’ graph.
 We can observe the following from the graph –

 - As we approach the expiry of the series – the effect of theta is high.
-Notice when there was 20 days to expiry the option was trading around 150, but when we approach towards expiry the drop in premium seems to accelerate (option value drops below 50).
+Notice when there were 20 days to expiry the option was trading around 150, but when we approach towards expiry the drop in premium seems to accelerate (option value drops below 50).

 So if you are selling options at the start of the series – you have the advantage of pocketing a large premium value (as the time value is very high) but do remember the fall in premium happens at a low rate.
 You can sell options closer to the expiry – you will get a lower premium but the drop in premium is high, which is advantageous to the options seller.
 Theta is a relatively straightforward and easy Greek to understand.
 We will revisit theta again when we will discuss cross dependencies of Greeks.
 But for now, if you have understood all that’s being discussed here you are good to go.
 We shall now move forward to understand the last and the most interesting Greek – Vega!